-If your credit, ATM, or debit card is lost or stolen, federal law limits your liability for unauthorized charges.
+If your credit or debit card is lost or stolen, federal law limits your liability for unauthorized charges.
 If someone uses your lost or stolen credit card before you report it missing to the card issuer, you can only be held responsible for $50 of any fraudulent charge.
 If you report the loss before the card is used, you’re not responsible for any charges, nor are you liable if it’s just the card number that’s stolen and used.

 You should also consider changing your online passwords and PINs to prevent fraudsters from doing any further damage.
 Be sure not to use the same password repeatedly, as “credential stuffing” is something fraudster can attempt.
 Once they hack one of your accounts, they try the same username and passwords on other websites hoping to gain more access to your personal finances.
 Sophisticated fraudsters can run programs that automate logins because they know time is of the essence.

 Keep a close eye on your bank statements, and if you notice signs of fraud, notify your bank immediately.

 And it’s a good idea to get a copy of your credit report since signs of fraud, like new accounts you don’t recognize, can show up on the report before your information has been compromised.
-Actively monitoring your credit and identity is an important step, so you can act quickly if you’ve become a victim.
+Actively monitoring your identity and credit is an important step, so you can act quickly if you’ve become a victim.